You can use these quotes to help motivate you during your training!

 “A journey of a thousand miles must begin with a single step.”

 “The ideal life is in our blood and never will be still.
-Sad will be the day for any man when he becomes contented with the thoughts his is thinking and the deeds he is doing…where there is not forever beating at the doors of his soul some great desire to do something larger, which he knows he was meant and made to do.”
+Sad will be the day for any man when he becomes contented with the thoughts he is thinking and the deeds he is doing… where there is not forever beating at the doors of his soul some great desire to do something larger, which he knows he was meant and made to do.”

 “For all your days prepare.